mpalash/aliakbarmehta/_pages/cv.md

 ## Teaching

-Guest lecturer, ‘**Archiving: Histories of the Present**’ at Visual Culture and Contemporary Art (ViCCA), Aalto University, Helsinki, 2018
+Guest lecturer, ‘**Archiving: Histories of the Present**’, Visual Culture and Contemporary Art (ViCCA), Aalto University, Helsinki, 2018

-Guest Lecturer at Whistling Woods International Institute of Film, communication and Media Arts, 2014 – 2015
+Guest Lecturer, Whistling Woods International Institute of Film, communication and Media Arts, 2014 – 2015

 Regularly conducting drawing and painting workshops as part of various NGO activities and schools (for children of 10 to 15 years) Teach India, Dear Imagination, The Oberoi International IB School, 2011 ­– 2013